aci-ref/facilitation_best_practices/activities/10-assessment.md

 The information presented in this chapter represents a collective understanding of the data and metrics of ACI resources and facilitation that are most valuable, as well as manners in which the data can be used.
 The metrics to be collected and the assessments to be performed will vary across sites, as was found to be the case for the six institutions that participated in the ACI-REF project.
 The differences are due to the variation in the ACI organization in terms of both the resources available and the services provided, as well as differences in operational policies.
 However, even with the differences, similarities were readily identified.

+<a name="definitions"></a>

 ## Definitions

-In order to establish a consistent framework describing the information to be collected, it is important to define how the terms **_metrics_**, **_assessment_** and **_evaluation_** will be used.
+In order to establish a consistent framework describing the information to be collected, it is important to define how the terms **_metrics_**, **_assessment data_** and **_evaluation_** will be used.

-A **_m_****_etric_** is defined as directly measurable and quantitative information that, in this case, will be used to track ACI resource performance, use, and facilitation.
+A **_metric_** is defined as directly measurable and quantitative information that, in this case, will be used to track ACI resource performance, use, and facilitation.
 Metric data may include ACI usage patterns, attendance at training events, and Facilitator interactions, and any other information that can be measured to demonstrate the progress and/or impact of facilitation services.
 Metrics are objective and sentiment neutral.

-**A****_ssessment data_** is information collected from researchers (or other individuals) regarding their perception of some aspect of ACI services, including aspects of Facilitation, or of a researcherâ€™s self-assessment of their own capabilities.
+**_Assessment data_** is information collected from researchers (or other individuals) regarding their perception of some aspect of ACI services, including aspects of Facilitation, or of a researcherâ€™s self-assessment of their own capabilities.
 Even when represented as a quantitative value (perhaps a numerical score), information from assessments is generally indicative of some qualitative reflection on a personal experience with ACI resources, including facilitation activities such as training.
 We will refer to facilitation assessment as a method for collecting information that can be used to measure the effectiveness of Facilitation activities, along with providing information on ways to improve the activities, or shift effort between them.
 A facilitation assessment can be a survey administered after a training session to provide feedback on its value, a quiz to determine a userâ€™s level of ACI knowledge (and change in abilities following a training), or a survey on the current ACI resources offered to determine whether or not they are meeting the needs of the user community.

 An **_evaluation_** refers to the process of drawing conclusions about the activity, project or program being studied based on the metrics and assessment data collected.
 Evaluations are used to make decisions at all levels, for example, whether or not to add another training session to your Facilitation program, which might be based on the results of assessing workshop attendance metrics and workshop attendee feedback.
 As a second example, determining whether or not ACI resources are meeting the needs of a user community might be one component of an evaluation of ACI resources.

+<a name="assessment-plan"></a>

 ## Assessment Planning